Jobhdez/jobhdez.github.io/_posts/2024-01-17-how-to-deploy-lisp.md

 After you have ran the docker image you just need to point the the EC2's public IP and you should be able to see your server.

 To be able up a domain you need to buy a domain and within your EC2 instance you need to setup an Elastic IP and then go to your account whereever you bought it and in the DNS settings you need to associate your Elastic IP to an A record with a `@`.
-After this you just wait.
+After this you just wait until the changes propagates.

+### Conclusion

+I hope this was helpful :-).
+Have a nice day.